ChaoyiHuang/agents-experiment/openManus - with prompt 2 most beautiful hotel in Maldives.md

-INFO     [browser_use] BrowserUse logging setup complete with level info

-INFO     [root] Anonymized telemetry enabled.
-See https://docs.browser-use.com/development/telemetry for more information.

 Enter your prompt: download 2 pictures for the most expensive and most beautiful hotel island in Maldives

 2025-03-28 17:16:09.278 | WARNING  | __main__:main:15 - Processing your request...